DidierRLopes/momentum-football-bets/README.md

 As an input given as an argument, it is allowed to select:
   * -d/--days: How many days in the future to look for fixtures.
 Default: 4.
   * -c/--confidence: What is the confidence threshold that the user wants output.
-Default: 0, i.e. all fixtures momentum's scores are shown.
+Default: 0, i.e. no filter in place.

 ## Install